-She’s the global VP of talent for Hootsuite, a Canadian-based social media management company has grown to include offices around the world.
+She’s the global VP of talent for Hootsuite, a Canadian-based social media management company has grown to include offices around the world, including the Singapore outfit, which has this month moved to a newly renovated space at The Working Capitol.

-Humphrey told HC the company was “just scratching the surface of leadership development”.
+On a recent trip to Singapore, Humphrey told HRD Singapore the company was “just scratching the surface of leadership development”.

 “Our organisation is six years old – so we are at that point where we really need to look at career progression of our leadership team and our emerging leaders as well.”